gagle/Node-WalkieWatchie/README.md

 <a name="watch"></a>
 __watch(path[, settings])__
-Traverses the directory tree and watches for file and directory creations/changes/deletions.
+Traverses the directory tree and watches for file and directory events.
+The path can be a file or a directory.
 Returns a watcher object.

 Take into account that on Windows you may not be able to delete directories: [#3963](https://github.com/joyent/node/issues/3963).